Get started

 • The node that you want to connect to needs to be configured for Tailscale SSH.

-• There needs to be a Tailscale SSH ACL rule that allows access to the node.
+• There needs to be a Tailscale SSH ACL rule that allows access to the node on port 22.
 ACLs can be written only for nodes that your own or tagged nodes.

 • If you are using Device Posture Conditions to restrict SSH access, you will need to make sure that connections from Tailscale SSH console are being permitted.
 You can see the values of posture attributes for the SSH client ephemeral node while it's running on the Machine Details page.
 Since the SSH Console is running in a browser, its node:os attribute has the value of js.